Spring Lake, North Carolina: Geography

 North Carolina Highways 87 and 24 run concurrently through the town, leading south 11 mi to downtown Fayetteville.
 NC 87 leads north 26 mi to Sanford, while NC 24 runs northwest 31 mi to Carthage.
 North Carolina Highway 210 leads northeast 18 mi to Lillington and southeast as Murchison Road 10 mi to downtown Fayetteville.

 According to the United States Census Bureau, the town of Spring Lake has a total area of 60.2 km2, of which 59.7 sqkm is land and 0.5 km2, or 0.88%, is water.
 The Little River, a tributary of the Cape Fear River, runs the length of the town from west to east, passing north of the town center.

+It includes sections of the Fort Bragg property, including Pope Field.

 Demographics

 2020 census

 As of the 2020 United States census, there were 11,660 people, 4,369 households, and 2,653 families residing in the town.